close

 Some of the most famous ones are Brunsli, Zimtsterne, Chräbeli or Spitzbuben, with each having its own shape and taste including almonds, sugar glaze and jam.
 It is not uncommon for neighbours and acquaintances to exchange homemade cookies at Christmas.
 If you do not feel adept at making the cookies yourself, they are usually available in Swiss supermarkets.

 Another famous baked good is the Grittibänz, a man-shaped sweet bread roll.
 These can be plain, with raisins and almonds, or with a chocolate bar stuck into the bread.
-The figure is meant to represent Schmutzli, the sidekick of Santa in Switzerland, and can come equipped with his own novelty pipe.
+The figure is meant to represent St. Nicolas or Schmutzli, the sidekick of Santa in Switzerland, and can come equipped with his own novelty pipe.

 2. Ice skating in Switzerland at Christmas